dykarohora/ResultType/README.md

 ## Type-Safe Error Handling

-When considering business rules, there is almost one pattern of success in performing a certain process, but there are often multiple patterns of failure.For example, imagine the process of registering a web service account.The success pattern for this process is only the completion of account registration.On the other hand, there are several possible failure patterns, such as a poorly formatted email address or a password that does not match security requirements.
+When considering business rules, there is almost one pattern of success in performing a certain process, but there are often multiple patterns of failure.
+For example, imagine the process of registering a web service account.The success pattern for this process is only the completion of account registration.
+On the other hand, there are several possible failure patterns, such as a poorly formatted email address or a password that does not match security requirements.

-In cases where there are multiple failure patterns, it is difficult to express failures using simple types.As in the case of the callback function of Node, there is a method of returning the reason for failure and the result of processing as a tuple, but expressing the reason for failure with a primitive type makes maintenance difficult later.
+In cases where there are multiple failure patterns, it is difficult to express failures using simple types.
+As in the case of the callback function of Node, there is a method of returning the reason for failure and the result of processing as a tuple, but expressing the reason for failure with a primitive type makes maintenance difficult later.

 One idea is to use the `type-result` and Union Type to express errors on business rules.